glennblock/policy-simple-rbac/content/README.md

 `src/.manifest` contains the policy roots - in this case, `rbac`.
 If you change the name of the `package` definitions in the `.rego` files, make sure that the first component of the package name is reflected in this list.

-`src/policies` contains the policy modules associated with the group-based RBAC template.
+`src/policies` contains the policy modules associated with the Simple RBAC template.

 * rbac.rego - `rbac.is_member_of` - a rule that determines whether the user is a member of a group